LHCGreg/dbsc/DEVELOPER_README.md

 ------------------
 DBSC uses NuGet to fetch most dependencies when building.

 dbsc.Core.Antlr uses ANTLR 4 to generate a parser for import table list files.
-The generated lexer and parser are in the code repository.
-If you make changes to the grammar, you can regenerate the lexer and parser with

-msbuild /t:CompileGrammar dbsc.Core.Antlr.csproj

-(substitute xbuild for msbuild on non-Windows platforms)

-Generating the lexer and parser requires java to be installed and on your PATH.
+The lexer and parser are generated at build-time by Antlr.
+Antlr [recommends](https://github.com/tunnelvisionlabs/antlr4cs#step-1-install-java-recommended) that Java is installed and on your `PATH` to improve generation performance but the fallback C# generator seems to work just fine and and is pretty quick for the small grammar dbsc uses.
+The generated lexer and parser are in the obj/ folder and do not get committed.

 DEPLOYMENT CONSIDERATIONS
 -------------------------